WillRaben/url2go/README.md

 0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz_-

-using this technique running base64_encode(9999999999) returns an unique representation of only 6 character 9K2_F- this process goes both ways so we can retrieve this long number by passing 9k2_f- to base64_decode.
+Using this technique, running base64_encode(9999999999) returns an unique representation of only 6 character 9K2_F- this process goes both ways so we can retrieve this long number by passing 9k2_f- to base64_decode.

 The functions are located in app/helpers/long_uris_helper.rb and they use constants declared in config/initializers/constants.rb